ExpressLRS/Docs/docs/quick-start/transmitters/updating.md

     9. Wait for the process to finish.
 A Green Success bar will show up in the ExpressLRS Configurator.
     10. Unplug your Radio from USB.
-    1. Using the ExpressLRS Lua Script from the Tools Menu, check  if the firmware version got updated.
+    11. Using the ExpressLRS Lua Script from the Tools Menu, check if the firmware version got updated.

+[Lua Script]: ../../assets/images/lua1.jpg
 [Lua Running]: ../../assets/images/lua/config-bw.png
 [Lua WiFi]: ../../assets/images/lua/wifi-bw.png
 [Configurator Release]: ../../assets/images/ConfiguratorRelease.png